rachelAtFlatiron/EAST-SE-041023-Phase-4-Flask/01_intro_flask/01_slides.md

 - client waits for response (as a promise)

 <aside class="notes">
-- this goes back to the transferring of data packets
+- this goes back to the transferring of data packets <br />
 - response is a promise because it takes time for information to travel from wherever it originated, that's why I always say "we wait for the response"
 </aside>